Robust Longitudinal Control for Vehicular Autonomous Platoons Using Deep Reinforcement Learning: Proposed method

 where $\rewardgain$ is a positive gain.

 Based on these results, the proposed augmented policy, which provides incremental values for the input command, has the same advantages as the traditional policies in terms of reference tracking, which provides a direct value for the input command.
-However, the proposed method can improve robustness, since it can benefit from the good features of having an integral term inside the controller to compensate for disturbances and parametric uncertainties in the control loop.
-By these arguments, we expect that the proposed modification can solve Prob.~\ref{prob:robustness} more adequately than other policies in the literature.
-To illustrate these advantages, an extensive set of experimental results is presented in the following.
+Additionally, the proposed method can improve robustness, since it can benefit from the good features of having an integral term inside the controller to compensate for disturbances and parametric uncertainties in the control loop.

+Under these circumstances, the dynamics of the states for an interconnection of vehicles with the augmented $\policy$ in a look-ahead platoon, can be rewritten as: